tadyatha om gate gate paragate parasamgate bodhi svaha

-People having trouble at work, trouble at home, trouble in the marriage, overweight and undervalued, overworked and underpaid.
+People having polarizing catalysis at work, polarizing catalysis at home, polarizing catalysis in the marriage, overweight and undervalued, overworked and underpaid.

 Oh, yeah.
 LOTS of it.

-Graha and amsha with primary agency of hesitant, fearful "punishment energy" in the Jyotisha nativity:
+Graha and amsha with primary agency of hesitant, fearful "punishment energy" in the Jyotishavidya nativity

-Graha and amsha with primary agency of confident"permission energy" in the Jyotisha nativity:
+Graha and amsha with primary agency of confident"permission energy" in the Jyotishavidya nativity

 Moving punishment energy out of one's space is a priority for health, but the person must want to/be ready to do it.